 It sounds unbelievable, and hilarious, that over one million visitors a year from around the globe eagerly line up to board a ferry boat headed to federal prison.
 Unless, you are referring to the floating penitentiary infamously known as “The Rock”.
 Alcatraz prison is the stuff legends are made of—not to mention hit songs, blockbuster movies and fascinating documentaries.

-About 1.25 miles off the picturesque San Francisco coastline, the maximum-security Alcatraz prison once housed the worst of the worst.
+About 1.25 miles off the picturesque San Francisco coastline, the maximum-security Alcatraz island once housed the worst of the worst.
 Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert “Birdman” Stroud are just a few of the mobsters so feared by the American public they were isolated on an island surrounded by deep, freezing, treacherous waters.

 To see one of history’s notorious prisons up close, see the stunning views of San Francisco and the Golden Gate bridge from the water, and hear the harrowing accounts of failed prison breaks, people line up as early as 5 am for a chance to score Alcatraz tickets.
 If you are visiting San Francisco and need to make sure you get on The Rock before you leave the City, or live locally and want to surprise guests while they are in town, there are a few things you need to know.

 Here’s the What, Where, When and How of booking Alcatraz tours.

 Oh, and the What Nobody Tells You, But You Absolutely Need to Know about having the best Alcatraz tour possible!

 The ticket for San Francisco Alcatraz tours includes:

 1. The boat ride to and from the island